Last Updated: Aug 17, 2021 Views: 523077

 Fill out an Application

-- People ages 13-17 can show ID or have a parent / guardian sign.
+- People ages 13-18 can show valid ID or have a parent / guardian sign.

 - A parent / guardian must sign for anyone under age 13.